What ICD-10 codes are used for a cardiac stent?

 There are no ICD-10 codes that specifically mention cardiac stent in their name.
-If you’re looking for Cardiac Stent ICD codes for patients who are confirmed to have cardiac stents, there’s only one code you can use: Z95.5 - Presence of coronary angioplasty implant and graft.
+If you're looking for cardiac Stent ICD codes for patients who are confirmed to have a cardiac stent or coronary artery stent, there's only one code you can use: Z95.5 - Presence of coronary angioplasty implant and graft.

 This ICD code is meant for patients with implants/grafts in their hearts.
 Cardiac stents count.

-Please note that this ICD-10 code doesn’t count as a principal diagnosis because it’s meant to explain that there’s an implant/graft.
+Please note that this ICD-10 code doesn't count as a principal diagnosis because it explains that an implant/graft is present.

 In case of complications related to cardiac stents, you can use any of the following: